useRealtimeState

 How It Works

-- Updates: When you modify the value:
+- Updates — When you assign a new value: